PhilippLenders/literature/README.md

 tmp = C:\\base\\nodejs\\tmp
 ```
 now nodejs is fully installed local/portable to use it from CMD go on reading

+for more informations on npm folders see https://docs.npmjs.com/files/folders
  - [x] create file console.bat in C:\base open it with editor and put
 ```
 @echo off